 2. BASIS OF THE PURCHASE ORDER

-2.1 Company shall acquire and Contractor shall provide the Work in accordance with the Purchase Order.
+2.1 Contractor shall provide and Company will acquire the Work in accordance with the Purchase Order.
 The Purchase Order is not an exclusive contract with Contractor for provision of the kind of goods and/or performance of the kind of services referred to in the Purchase Order.

 2.2 Contractor and Company agree and accept that:

-(i) Company enters into the Purchase Order for and on behalf of itself and its Coventurers;
+(i) Company enters into the Purchase Order for and on behalf of itself and Coventurers;

-(ii) Contractor may not look to any entity other than Company for the due performance of the Purchase Order;
+(ii) Contractor is not to look to any entity other than Company for the due performance of the Purchase Order;

-(iii) Contractor may not commence any proceedings against any Coventurer other than Company; and
+(iii) Contractor is not to commence any proceedings against any Coventurer; and

-(iv) Company may enforce the Purchase Order against Contractor and Company shall be entitled to recover from Contractor on its own behalf and on the behalf of any Coventurer.
+(iv) Company may enforce the Purchase Order against Contractor and Company is entitled to recover from Contractor on its own behalf and on the behalf of any Coventurer.

 3. GENERAL OBLIGATIONS OF CONTRACTOR

-3.2 Contractor shall provide at its own cost and expense all materials, equipment, supplies, and suitably skilled and experienced personnel necessary for the complete and proper performance of the Work.
-Contractor shall be responsible for training and verifying that the personnel of Contractor Group are properly prepared to perform the Work.
+3.3 Contractor shall provide at its own cost and expense all materials, equipment, supplies, and suitably skilled and experienced personnel necessary for the complete and proper performance of the Work.
+Contractor is responsible for training and verifying that the personnel of Contractor Group are properly prepared to perform the Work.

-3.4 Contractor shall comply, (and shall ensure that its officers, directors, and Personnel and the other members of Contractor Group and their respective officers, directors, and Personnel shall comply) with all Applicable Laws, and all applicable exhibits, policies, and guidelines set forth by Company, as amended from time to time, including, without limitation, those relating to matters of health, safety, and the environment; business ethics; human rights (including human trafficking and modern slavery legislation); substance abuse; and offshore requirements.
+3.7 Contractor shall comply, (and shall ensure that its officers, directors, and Personnel and the other members of Contractor Group and their respective officers, directors, and Personnel comply) with all Applicable Laws, and all applicable exhibits, policies, and guidelines set forth by Company, as amended from time to time, including, without limitation, those relating to matters of health, safety, and the environment; business ethics; substance abuse; and offshore requirements.
 Contractor, by its acceptance of the Purchase Order and/or commencement of the provision of the Work, confirms it has been given a copy of or access to Company’s policies and guidelines which are applicable to the performance of the Purchase Order.
-Company policies and guidelines can be found at http://www.conocophillips.co.uk/vendor-relations/Pages/documents-and-forms.aspx .
+Company policies and guidelines can be found at http://uk.conoco.dev.fastspot.com/vendor-relations/Pages/documents-and-forms.aspx.

-3.6 Contractor shall review the Specifications, data, or other information that Company supplies, and be responsible for, as soon as possible, identifying and obtaining clarification of any discrepancies, errors, or omissions in the Specifications, data, or other information.
-Contractor shall be liable for any and all costs and expenses arising from its failure to promptly obtain such clarification.
+3.9 Contractor shall review the Specifications, data, or other information that Company supplies, and is responsible for, as soon as possible, identifying and obtaining clarification of any discrepancies, errors, or omissions in the Specifications, data, or other information.
+Contractor is liable for any and all costs and expenses arising from its failure to promptly obtain such clarification.

-3.7 Contractor shall perform the Work as an independent contractor.
-Neither Contractor nor its Personnel shall be the agents, employees, or Personnel of Company.
-Contractor shall not execute contracts on behalf of Company nor shall Contractor or any of its Personnel act as Company's agent or employee.
+3.10 Contractor shall perform the Work as an independent contractor.
+Contractor and its Personnel are never to be considered agents, employees, or Personnel of Company.
+Contractor shall not execute contracts on behalf of Company nor is Contractor or any of its Personnel to act as Company's agent or employee.